SteelCompendium/data-bestiary-md/Human Bandit Chief.md

 - ★ 12–16: 9 damage; pull 2
 - ✸ 17+: 12 damage; pull 3

 Effect: A target who is adjacent to the bandit chief after the attack is resolved takes double edge corruption damage.

+**2 Malice**
-2 Malice: The bandit chief attacks an additional target.
+The bandit chief attacks an additional target.

 **Kneel, Peasant!
 (2d10 + 3)**